-This graduate certificate is designed for nurses who want to learn how to design curriculum and courses using the latest technology to teach in nursing education.
+16 Semester Credits / 6 Courses / 1 Course Every Session Delivery Mode: Online This graduate certificate is designed for nurses who want to learn how to design curriculum and courses using the latest technology to teach in nursing education.
 Applicants with one advanced nursing degree, i.e., Master's or doctoral, are eligible for this Post-Master's Certificate option.
 Students will learn how to design teaching plans, implement evidence based teaching strategies, design and evaluate curriculum in online, hybrid, academic and other settings.
 This certificate includes 100 hours of clinical practice time in which students will have the opportunity to work with a university approved teaching mentor in one's area of choice, acute care, community-based settings, academic settings, etc. Residents of Tennessee will need to complete the teaching practicum in a clinical specialty area.

-Core Requireme ents
+core reequiren lents

 MSN553 Advanced Health and Physical 3

 Assessment Across the

 Lifespan

 MSN570 Advanced Pathophysiology 3

 Across the Lifespan

 MSN571 Advanced Pharmacology 3

 Across the Lifespan

 MSN530 Curriculum Development and 3

 Teaching Strategies

 MSN577 Test Construction, Assessment 2

 and Evaluation of Learning

 Outcomes

 MSN578 Teaching Residency for Nurse 2

 Educators